svd321/tt02-Ising/README.md

 # What is this project about?

-This project implements a monte-carlo simulation of a single spin of a 1D [Ising model](https://en.wikipedia.org/wiki/Ising_model).
+This project implements a monte-carlo simulation of 4 spins of a 1D [Ising model](https://en.wikipedia.org/wiki/Ising_model) in an external field.
-The idea is that multiple of these circuits could be chained together to simulate a 1D Ising model with multiple spins.
+The idea is that N of these circuits could be chained together to simulate a 1D Ising model with 4N spins.

-The steps of the Metropolis-Hastings algorithm are run on-chip, so no external random numbers or lookup tables are needed.
+My goal was to create a circuit that runs all steps of the Metropolis-Hastings algorithm, so no external lookup-tables or random numbers are needed.

-All parameters, programming the environment (neighbour spins, coupling constants and temperature) are input through the 7 inputs, together with the clock.
+All external factors (neighbour spins, coupling constants and temperature) are input through the 7 inputs, together with the clock.
+The 7 segment display is used to represent the state of the mini-Ising chain.

-More details on this particular implementation can be found in the accompanying paper (coming soon).
+The below image gives an overview of the main parts of the circuit and how they are connected.

+This project started off in wokwi, as I have no experience with a HDL (or logic circuit design for that matter).
+Halfway through I realised it might have been better to use a HDL, but I was not sure I would make the deadline if I still had to learn verilog, so I managed to muscle through.

 ![](Overview.png)